uscensusbureau/run-sas/README.md

 This Korn shell script can either be run from another .ksh script or run directly from the command line.
 Its main advantage is that it automatically checks the `.log` file for known SAS problems – EACH TIME.

-SAEB worked with other branches to implement what we felt is the best set of things to check.
+The SAEB team worked with other branches to implement what we felt is the best set of things to check.
 This script is called by various other "flavors" of SAS scripts so that only one version needs to be maintained.
 The internal workings of the script are out of scope for this document but the following are the items currently (July 2015) checked:

 - **SEVERE Checks - Must be corrected** – if not possible **Branch Chief Approval required**.
 - ERROR: an error, typically means the program did not complete